Part of the LoanStar Title Loans chain · locations

 • No interest rates or APR amounts displayed on public website pages

-• Fee disclosure documents require external links; specific costs not transparent upfront
+• Fee disclosure documents require external links; specific costs not listed upfront

 • Website navigation issues (404 error on secondary pages) suggest incomplete information